KeshavVijay14/Movie-app/README.md

 ## Getting Started

-To configure your API key, create a .env file in the root of your project and add the following line:
+for get api key visit https://www.omdbapi.com/apikey.aspx and  configure your API key, create a .env file in the root of your project and add the following line:

 ```bash
 NEXT_PUBLIC_API_URL='https://www.omdbapi.com'